cibernox/ember-power-datepicker/README.md

 The `selected` and `onSelect` are the only mandatory options.
 You can omit them, but if you do and you don't allow users to select a date, what do you want a datepicker for?

-## Ember and Browser support

-This addon is only tested back to Ember 2.8.
-It may or may not work in older versions.
-Javascript wise the addon should work back to IE10, but CSS wise the default styles use flexbox, so expect only IE11 support unless you roll out your own template using `<table>`, which you can.

 ## Testing

 This addon also provides a convenient